09-cybersecurity-for-long-term-care-providers

 • Clear and understandable role-specific actions in the event of a data breach, scam or fraudulent activity, so all employees and service contractors can respond with quick and appropriate behavior.

-• Mirror health care’s code of ethics and best professional practices.
+• Mirror the healthcare code of ethics and best professional practices.

 Procedures

-Long-term care institutions must also apply the very policies they preach.
+Long-term care institutions must also consistently foster a culture of security by applying their policies without exception.
 Alongside these formal written rules, these organizations can practice and update cybersecurity measures through:

 • New employee orientations.
 When training new staff, be sure to include sessions on the proper care, input, transfer and handling of all personal health information.

 • Recurring employee training.
-Review and assess these patient-data storage and retrieval procedures, as well as review any new software programs or updates that affect patient data systems.
+Review and assess these patient-data storage and retrieval procedures, plus any new software programs or updates that affect patient data systems.

 • Adopt access control.
 Identify key stakeholders and employees who need unimpeded access to patient data.
 Ensure controlled access throughout any employee transitions.

 • Anonymize and encrypt personal data whenever possible.
-This step protects against malware and other cyber threats, while additionally ensuring only authorized individuals can access and read sensitive information.
+This step protects against malware and other cyber threats while additionally ensuring that only authorized individuals can access and read sensitive information.

 • Pair every action step with a role.
 Leave no cybersecurity-related role up to interpretation.
 Make sure every employee knows their responsibilities in both day-to-day data protection and in more extreme cases of attacks and breaches.